 A bronze plaque is embedded on the concrete monument.
 The inscription reads: "Henrietta Marie: In memory and recognition of the courage, pain and suffering of enslaved African people.
 Speak her name and gently touch the souls of our ancestors."

 Cottman, who has logged dozens of dives on the slave-ship site, co-sponsors annual trips to the wreck of the Henrietta Marie for certified divers.
 The site is protected by several federal marine agencies.
-In June 2005, Cottman joined several NABS members in taking a group of public school students to the Henrietta Marie site, marking the first time black students had visited the wreck.
+In June 2005, Cottman joined several NABS members in taking a group of public school students to the Henrietta Marie site, marking the first time African American public school students had visited the wreck.